sasa-radovanovic/klm_flight_search/README.md

 ### Walkthrough screenshots

 If you do not want to deploy this application to see it in action, I have put around few screenshots just for you to get a grip on it.
-You can  see them on this [link].
+[You can see them on this link](http://sasa-radovanovic.github.io/klm.html).

 ### Contributors